Vision - To eliminate ovarian cancer

 - Investigating tumor response to therapy, including tumor survival, dormancy, cell death, clonal evolution, and resistance

 - Reduce the incidence of ovarian cancer and improve outcomes

 Ovarian cancer is fifth leading cause of cancer-related death in women and the deadliest of gynecologic cancers.
 In 2018 approximately 22,240 women will be diagnosed with ovarian cancer in the United States, and an estimated 14,070 will die from the disease.
 Ovarian cancer accounts for just 2.5% of all female cancer cases, but 5% of cancer deaths because of the disease’s low survival.1 American Cancer Society has posted a “Special Section: Ovarian Cancer” at https://www.cancer.org/content/dam/cancer-org/research/cancer-facts-and-statistics/annual-cancer-facts-and-figures/2018/cancer-facts-and-figures-special-section-ovarian-cancer-2018.pdf

-September is Ovarian Cancer Awareness month - help raise awareness of the risks, signs, and symptoms of disease by wearing teal!
+September is Ovarian Cancer Awareness month.
+Help raise awareness of the risks, signs, and symptoms of this disease by wearing TEAL!